csgillespie/efficientR/main.md

 ### The integer data type {-}

 Numbers in R are usually stored in [double-precision floating-point format](https://goo.gl/ZA5R8a), which is described in detail in @Braun2007 and @Goldberg1991.
 The term 'double' refers to the fact that on $32$ bit systems (for which the format was developed) two memory locations are used to store a single number.
 Each double-precision number is accurate to around $17$ decimal places.

 <div class="rmdnote">
-<p>When comparing floating point numbers we should be particularly careful, since <code>y = sqrt(2) * sqrt(2)</code> is not exactly <span class="math inline">2</span>, instead it's <strong>almost</strong> <span class="math inline">2</span>.
+<p>When comparing floating point numbers we should be particularly careful, since <code>y = sqrt(2) * sqrt(2)</code> is not exactly <span class="math inline">\(2\)</span>, instead it’s <strong>almost</strong> <span class="math inline">\(2\)</span>.
 Using <code>sprintf(&quot;%.17f&quot;, y)</code> will give you the true value of <code>y</code> (to 17 decimal places).</p>
 </div>

 Integers are another numeric data type.
 Integers primarily exist to be passed to C or Fortran code.
 You do not need to create integers for most applications.
 However, they are occasionally used to optimise sub-setting operations.
 When we subset a data frame or matrix, we are interacting with C code so we might be tempted to use integers with the purpose of speeding up our code.
 For example, if we look at the arguments for the `head` function

 ```r